code-of-toad/Retail-Incremental-Batch-ETL-Pipeline/README.md

 | Scaling | Large snapshots, small files, skew, executor memory, broadcast limits, and shuffle costs?
 What would you change before moving to a warehouse or transactional table format? |
 | Communication | Give a two-minute pipeline walkthrough.
 Explain a bug, evidence used, fix, and tradeoff.
 Prepare truthful examples of ambiguity, learning, debugging, and collaboration. |

-Warehouse modeling and analytical queries are implemented locally.
+Warehouse modeling and analytical queries are local implementation exercises.
 SCDs, warehouse `MERGE`, and transactional lakehouse capabilities—atomic commits, consistent reads, concurrency control, schema evolution, and history—remain conceptual.
 Keep CDC, orchestration, security, and deployment review at interview depth.

 **Assistance ladder:** Conceptual hint → relevant API → pseudocode → partial code → complete solution only on explicit request.